chrisguest75/shell_examples/55_curl/README.md

 TODO:

 * ssl negotiation
-* retries - podinfo failures
-* redirects implement and point to another nginx server
+* redirects implement and point to another nginx server (permanent with curl?)
 * go through options - -cookie-jar,  --trace-time

 For `imgcat` check that the iterm2 shell integrations are installed.